gvwilson/thirdbit/src/fiction/iffy/index.md

 Three.
 Two.

-The tunnel shuddered for a moment.
+The tunnel shuddered for a moment as if from a sudden chill.
-Was that the airship's railgun again,
-Iffy wondered.
-Whatever it was,
-it didn't come again.
-All she could hear was her breathing and the occasional faint rustle as Edson shifted his weight above her.
+All she could hear after that was her breathing and the occasional faint rustle of Edson shifting his weight above her.

-A few minutes later he said,
+It was half an hour before he said,
 "Aright, mind your eyes."
 She blinked as a faint reddish strip came to life over their heads.
-Her back and arms ached from holding the unnatural position, and she had to bite down hard to stop herself from whimpering each time she put weight on her injured knee, but after another fifty rungs they reached the bottom of the shaft.
+Her back and arms ached from holding the unnatural position, and she had to bite down hard to stop herself from whimpering each time she put weight on her injured knee, but another fifty rungs brought them to the bottom of the shaft.

 She limped out of Edson's way and leaned against a rounded wall as he pressed a panel.